 Quick Interaction Area The Quick Interaction area provides the interface controls associated with the current feature selected from the Feature Icon bar.
 Changes in this area typically affect the parts currently selected in the Main Parts list.
 For example, if the currently selected feature (selected from the Feature Icon bar) is Isosurface, the Quick Interaction area provides controls for selecting the variable to use and value of the isosurface that will be created (or modified) in the parts currently selected in the Main Parts list.

 Warning: If you change a text field (for example, a numeric type-in), you must press Enter to have the change take effect!
-This applies not only to text fields in the Ouick Interact ion area, but throughout the EnSight user interface.
-Many of "Create" isosurfa appears f the Quick In ' buttons.
-Cli ce or a clippir in the Main P k Interaction areas - those associated with created parts - provide Clicking the Create button will build a new part (such as an pping plane) based on current settings.
-Once built, the new part in Parts list Some Quick Interaction areas will show a Variables list.
+This applies not only to text fields in the Quick Interaction area, but throughout the EnSight user interface.

+Many of the Quick Interaction areas - those associated with created parts - provide "Create" buttons.
+Clicking the Create button will build a new part (such as an isosurface or a clipping plane) based on current settings.
+Once built, the new part appears in the Main Parts list.

+Some Quick Interaction areas will show a Variables list.
 Only variables appropriate for the selected feature will be shown in the list.
 A variable must be selected before the "Create" button is pressed.

 Mode Selection Area The Mode Selection Area selects the current major mode.
 Each mode tab has an associated set of icons that are loaded into the vertical Mode Icon bar when the mode tab is active (green).
-The five modes of EnSight are: P a r t Part Part Mode icons control various part attributes.
+The five modes of EnSight are:

+P a r t Part Part Mode icons control various part attributes.
 The operation of Part Mode icons applies only to the parts currently selected in the Main Parts list.
-A n n o t Annotation Annotation Mode provides control over various annotation entities: text, lines/arrows, color legends, and bitmap logos.
-P 1 o t Plot Plot Mode provides control over the appearance and behavior of plot entities .
+A n n o Annotation Annotation Mode provides control over various annotation entities: text, lines/arrows, color legends, and bitmap logos. p 1 o t Plot Plot Mode provides control over the appearance and behavior of plot entities .
 A plot entity (typically created by a query operation) contains information for one or more X-Y plots.
 Plot entities can be positioned arbitrarily within the Graphics Window V p o r t Viewport Viewport Mode provides control over viewports .
 The Graphics Window can be overlaid with multiple user-defined viewports.
 Viewports can be sized and positioned arbitrarily and have different backgrounds and borders.
-F r a m Frame Frame Mode provides control over frames .
+F r a m e Frame Frame Mode provides control over frames .
 A frame is a coordinate frame of reference that can be positioned independent of other frames.
 Parts can be attached to different frames permitting sophisticated and complex animations (e.g. exploding views).
 Note: By default, this mode is not visible.
-See Main Menu > Edit > Dreference Consul View Interface.
-Frame Mode Allowed
+See Main Menu > Edit > Preferences General User Interface - Frame Mode Allowed.